-By communicating effectively with all the individuals involved in your patient's care, you can help him or her while also making efficient use of time and resources.
+By communicating effectively with all the individuals involved in your patient's care, you can both help the patient and make more efficient use of your time and resources.

 "What would you like your family to know?"

 Mr. Patrick admitted to Dr. Hwang that he has trouble remembering much of what she said about managing his condition.
 Dr. Hwang wonders if it might be helpful for someone to accompany Mr. Patrick to his next appointment.
 Mr. Patrick isn't sure.
 He is concerned his daughter, who often assists with his care, won't let him speak for himself.
 He also doesn't want his daughter to know about some personal issues.
 Dr. Hwang assures him that she will keep Mr. Patrick involved in the conversation and that they will have some private time to discuss any personal matters.

 For more information on working with families and caregivers, contact:

 The Administration on Aging, part of ACL, provides funding and community-based services for programs that serve older adults.

 The organization has programs in patient care, research, professional and public education, and public policy.
 Among its resources is a free Caregiver Health Self-Assessment Questionnaire, available in English and Spanish.

 This Network supports family caregivers and offers education, information, and referrals.

 The Eldercare Locator offers referrals to and information on services for seniors by geographic location.